 This is all good advice, but my circumstances won’t allow me to wait…

-If you need to get going and you’re ready to do so then you shouldn’t hold back.
+If you need to get going with selling your home and you’re ready to do so, then you shouldn’t hold back.

 - Be realistic when deciding what price to sell your house for; if there is little demand, you may have to lower your price and be prepared to do everything within your power to accommodate potential buyers